akyoto/q/README.md

-# Zen
+# Q

-Zen programming language (work in progress).
+The Q programming language (work in progress).

 ## Features